edombroski/monitor/README.md

 If called from the wrapper script, a custom object (MonitorObject) will also be passed.

 It is expected the test script modify the ModifyObject "status" property and return it.

+It may also modify the "message" property to provide a more verbose message.

 If the test "passes", the status must be set to the string "OK"